 By the age of 40, you meet every person who is there in this world.
 You either meet the person or someone of similar characteristics (KF4D).
 So archetype people (TG) quickly and avoid falling into similar toxic/ monotonous relationships.
 Also, avoid falling into the trap of the sunk cost fallacy.
 A lot of people, especially women, end up investing even years into futile toxic relationships, just in hopes that the other person will change.
 That’s not how an MVP is built.
 You can’t expect the person to modify himself/ herself for you.
 You need to upgrade and move into more compatible, happier relationships.
 Otherwise, the frustration and constant self-doubt take a huge toll on mental health and adversely affects all future relationships and one also develops serious trust issues.
 Just remember one thing, ‘your time in this world is limited, the people aren’t’.

 That brings me to the Avengers T-shirt date.
-So is this it?
+So, is this it?
 Have I finally found my ‘Hotstar’?
 Has my quest finally reached its endgame?

 Well, I had mentioned that we are poles apart.
 She is total oxytocin, while I am pure-play dopamine (TG).
 So before me, she had just one boyfriend (MVP), it lasted for six years.
 It took a huge toll on her mental health.
 She is quite fun as a person, but she is quite innocent and naive at heart.
 Also, when it comes to physical intimacy, she had slept with only him, and that too just one day.
 And I am the complete opposite when it comes to love, monogamy, and relationships.